 Jacob Beswick is Policy Officer on the Every Casualty programme.
 He began his work with the programme in 2011, on projects with the International Practitioner Network.
 Jacob has an MSc from...

-Rachel Joyce is the Legal Consultant and Researcher on Oxford Research Group's (ORG) Every Casualty programme, and worked on the Making Casualty Recording a Legal Requirement project.
+Rachel Joyce is a Legal Consultant and Researcher on Oxford Research Group's (ORG) Every Casualty programme.
+Rachel has contributed to both research and advocacy for Every Casualty, working...

-Susan Breau is Legal Consultant to Oxford Research Group's (ORG) Every Casualty rogramme.
+Susan Breau is Legal Consultant to Oxford Research Group's (ORG) Every Casualty programme.
 She has been Professor of International Law at Flinders University, Australia, since July 2010.
 Her research...

 Richard Iron is Military Consultant to Oxford Research Group’s (ORG) Every Casualty programme.
 Educated at Trinity Hall, Cambridge, he has served in the Sultan of Oman’s Armed Forces and completed...